yberreby/TextShower/README.md

 Presentation
 ======

-Tired of the heavy jQuery scripts for everything ?
-Don't want to overload your server and the client with tons of useless code for just a text slider ?
-TextShower is made for you !
+Tired of the heavy jQuery scripts for everything?
+Don't want to overload your server and the client with tons of useless code for just a text slider?
+TextShower is made for you!

 <a href="http://filsmick.github.io/TextShower/">Presentation, instructions and examples</a>